mlatcl/fbp-vs-soa/ride_allocation/soa_app_data/flaskr/README.md

     * $ export FLASK_ENV=development
     * $ flask init-db
     * $ flask run
-3. Run the main file of the fbp-vs-soa project passing "soa_app_data" as a parameter
+3. Run the main file of the fbp-vs-soa/ride_allocation project passing "soa_app_data" as a parameter